Q1: What welding method is used for welding of 6mm 316L stainless steel plate?

 Q6: Can 500A argon arc welding machine weld 1.2mm stainless steel plate?
 How to weld the 1.2mm stainless steel plate?

 A: Soldering is also acceptable, but not very strong.
-Apply phosphate liquid on stainless steel first, then solder with soldering iron.
+Apply phosphate liquid on stainless steel first, then solder with the soldering iron.

 Mainly depends on the workload, long time welding needs the water cold welder, just a few welding points does not matter.
 Provided current refers to 80- 100A, argon gas.